What you need to know this summer

 I-70 in Glenwood Canyon | CDOT

-For spring, summer and fall 2022, CDOT continues to have an I-70 Glenwood Canyon safety protocol in place to protect the traveling public (between exit 116 and 140).
-Motorists planning to travel on I-70, visit rest areas or use the recreation path should be prepared for reduced speeds or road closures in this section of the highway.
+For the spring, summer, and fall of 2024, CDOT continues to have an I-70 Glenwood Canyon safety protocol in place to protect the traveling public.
 If there is rain in the forecast (Flash Flood Warning), motorists should be prepared for a possible safety closure of I-70 and rest areas in the canyon.
-These safety closures are to protect the traveling public from the potential for debris flow, mudslides or rockfall.
+These safety closures are to protect the traveling public from the potential for debris flow, mudslides, or rockfall.

 Glenwood Canyon Recreation Path